UPeralta18/Nuuvem-Teste/README.md

 1. Be simple to configure and execute, running on a Unix-compatible environment (Linux or macOS)
 1. Be well tested, with a good test coverage and using both unit and functional / integration / end-to-end automated tests.
 1. Use only free / open-source languages and libraries

-## Review

-Your project will be evaluated by the following criteria:

-1. Does the project fulfill the basic requirements?
-1. Did you document how to configure, build or run the project?
-1. Did you follow closely the project specification?
-1. Quality of the user experience, in terms of usability, accessibility and overall visual presentation;
-1. Quality of the code itself, how it's strutured and how it complies with good, modern practices;
-1. Quality and coverage of unit / funcional / automated tests;
-1. Familiarity with the standard libraries of the languages used and other packages;

-## Reference

-This test was inspired by this other test: <https://github.com/GuiaBolso/seja-um-guia-front>.
-# Nuuvem-Teste